Polymer/old-docs-site/articles/concatenating-web-components.md

 ### Can I use Vulcanize with Grunt?

 Although Vulcanize does a great job of flattening imports, you may have an existing build system setup with Grunt that needs to uglify/minify your code or run your CSS through a preprocessor.
 Vulcanization can be added to Grunt using the [grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) task.
+In fact, we dogfood the task on this [very](https://github.com/Polymer/docs/blob/master/Gruntfile.js#L72:L85) site :)

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: